-- We manage our properties to increase our income, through property-level expense reduction. - We manage our properties in a cost-efficient manner so as to eliminate any excess spending and streamline our operating costs. - When we acquire a property, we review all property-level operating expenditures to determine whether and how the property can be managed more efficiently.
+- We manage our GSA Properties to increase our income by continuing to reduce property-level operating costs. - We manage our GSA Properties in a cost-efficient manner so as to eliminate any excess spending and streamline our operating costs. - When we acquire a GSA Property, we review all property-level operating expenditures to determine whether and how the GSA Property can be managed more efficiently.